Team305/team305.github.io/ProductRequirements.md

 4. **Customization:** Customization of the product will meet these standards in order to be seen as successful.
     1. The product's sensors will be easily replaced(5)
     2. The product can hang from the ceiling.
 (4)
-    3. The product will be offered in multiple sizes.
-(3)
-    4. The product will be offered in multiple colors.
-(3)
-    5. The product will be offered in multiple styles.
-(2)
 5. **Manufacturing:** Product manufacturing must meet these standards.
     1. The overall product will be built for longevity.
 (5)
     2. The sensors are robust and do not break easily.
 (4)
-    3. The materials used are eco friendly.
-(4)
-    4. The product will be affordable to construct.
+    3. The product will be affordable to construct.
 (4)
 6. **Safety:** The product needs to meet these safety requirements in order to be produced.
     1. The product will not have any exposed direct current that could endanger users.
 (5)
     2. The product will have fuses or fail-safes in cases of too much power running through parts.
 (5)